thusoy/remosh/README.md

 Tips
 ----

-You might want remoted to run commands as sudo, but giving the user running the service free access to any sudo command is not a good idea.
-There's no known security issues with remoted, but play it on the safe side.
-Create an unprivileged user remoted, create an upstart job ala this:
+You might want remosh to run commands as sudo, but giving the user running the service free access to any sudo command is not a good idea.
+There's no known security issues with remosh, but play it on the safe side.
+Create an unprivileged user remosh, create an upstart job ala this:

-    # Put this in /etc/init/remoted.conf
+    # Put this in /etc/init/remosh.conf
-    description "Remoted job config"
+    description "Remosh job config"

     start on startup
     stop on runlevel [016]

-    setgid remoted
+    setgid remosh
-    setuid remoted
+    setuid remosh

     respawn

-    exec remoted /etc/remoted_commands -l /var/log/remoted.log
+    exec remosh /etc/remosh_commands -l /var/log/remosh.log

-And then create a sudoers file for remoted, ala this:
+And then create a sudoers file for remosh, ala this:

-    # Put this in /etc/sudoers.d/remoted
+    # Put this in /etc/sudoers.d/remosh
     Cmnd_Alias      COMMANDS = /bin/update-server, /usr/bin/apt-get update, <..>

     # User alias specification
-    remoted ALL = NOPASSWD: COMMANDS
+    remosh ALL = NOPASSWD: COMMANDS

-Now the remoted user can execute the listed commands with password-less sudo.
+Now the remosh user can execute the listed commands with password-less sudo.